 - Listen to your body

 Babies know when they’re hungry.
 Oh boy, do they know!
 And once they realize they’re hungry, they don’t hesitate, they just keep eating until they feel full, then stop.
 When they’re first born, and they’re tired, they don’t think about the things they’ll miss out on if they go to bed early – they just fall right asleep.
-Even if dropping off to sleep isn’t quite as easy these days, at this point, Baby prioritizes his physical needs in a very real and very simple way that a lot of adults have forgotten how to do.
+Even if dropping off to sleep isn’t quite as easy these days, at this point, Baby prioritizes their physical needs in a very real and very simple way that a lot of adults have forgotten how to do.
 All of us adults could stand to simplify the way we hear and respond to our bodies.

 - If you don’t like it or want it, why do you still have it?